What is Customer Experience (CX)?

 For example, you will be able to craft a clear buyer persona as below:

-Interests are health and fitness, weight management, fashion clothes.
+Interests are health and fitness, weight management, and fashion clothes.

-Driven towards healthy living, healthy products, organic products
+Driven towards healthy living, healthy products, and organic products.

 The buyer persona is sufficiently detailed to comprehend the different characteristics of your ideal customer.